End Fed Half Wave Antennas: More About the Primary Capacitor

 The far end of the antenna was attached to a tree about 3 meters above ground, providing good isolation from other conductors.
 The other end was about 1 meter above ground and connected through the transformer to the antenna analyzer.
 No wire counterpoise was used.

-The measurements were repeated after a 100 pfd mica SMD capacitor was soldered across the primary of the matching transformer.
+The measurements were repeated after a 100 pfd SMD capacitor was soldered across the primary of the matching transformers.

 SWR minimum and 2:1 SWR bandwidth (BW) at fundamental frequency and harmonics were compared with and without the 100 pfd capacitor.

-The transformer was initially connected to the 30 meter EFHW antenna, turns were removed until the best match to 50 ohms was found.
+The transformers were initially connected to the 30 meter EFHW antenna, turns were removed until the best match to 50 ohms was found.
 The final turns ratio was 3:27 for a 1:81 impedance transformation.

 All five EFHW antennas had a nice resonance, harmonics were also measured on the 40, 30 and 20 meter antennas.

 For antennas operating at one half wave the SWR increases with the addition of the capacitor.
 The 2:1 SWR BW also increases slightly except for a large increase at 10 meters.

 The insertion loss decreases by a few dB above 17 meters when the capacitor was added.